Edmonton engages in conservation conversation

 The Nature Conservancy of Canada’s (NCC's) NatureTalks speaker series is an opportunity to engage communities in meaningful conversation with local conservation experts.
 Each event aims to inspire and motivate participants to be champions for nature and conservation.
 NCC’s most recent event on April 12 in Edmonton focused on engagement.

-Early in the evening, one of the speakers shared a quote that set the tone for the evening.
-Environmentalist Baba Dioum is well-known for a quote, which comes from a speech he made in 1968: “For in the end we will only conserve what we love, we will only love what we understand, and we will only understand what we are taught.”
+Early in the evening, one of the speakers shared a quote by environmentalist Baba Dioum, which set the tone for the evening: “For in the end we will only conserve what we love, we will only love what we understand, and we will only understand what we are taught.”

-For some, it might be childhood memories of spending weekends hiking in the mountains.
+For some, that reason might be childhood memories of spending weekends hiking in the mountains.
 For others, it could be a special connection to a wild species.

-The job of protecting our country’s wild spaces is a monumental task, and land trust organizations like NCC cannot accomplish this alone.
+The job of protecting our country’s wild spaces is a monumental task.
+Land trust organizations like NCC cannot accomplish this task alone.
 It takes many partners, supporters and volunteers to secure and steward these natural areas.
-Throughout the evening, the speakers discussed ways to communicate, collaborate and become engaged in these conservation efforts, and how that telling stories that people can connect to emotionally are more impactful that those stories that get mired in facts.
+Throughout the evening, the speakers discussed ways to communicate, collaborate and become engaged in these conservation efforts.
+They also discussed how that telling stories that people can connect to emotionally is more impactful that those stories that get mired in facts.

 Collaboration is one tool used to achieve large-scale conservation efforts, after communicating and spreading the message.
-There are many environmental organizations working to care for their own projects, but by working with partners, it’s possible to expand and connect these protected landscapes.
+There are many environmental organizations working to care for their own projects.
+But by working with partners, it’s possible to expand and connect these protected landscapes.
 An example of this is Cypress Hills, a natural area that crosses the Alberta-Saskatchewan border.
-Keith Bocking from Alberta Parks described how the two parks used to be managed by their respective provinces, but the two organizations now work together to manage an interprovincial park.
+Keith Bocking from Alberta Parks described how the two parks used to be managed by their respective provinces.
+Now, the two organizations work together to manage an interprovincial park.

-Within the biosphere, they are many opportunities for people to get involved in protecting this special place.
-One example is the Beaverhills Bird Observatory (BBO), a bird migration monitoring station that offers a variety of education opportunities to the public.
+Within the biosphere, there are many opportunities for people to get involved in protecting this special place.
+One example is the Beaverhills Bird Observatory (BBO), a bird migration monitoring station that offers many education opportunities to the public.
 From internships to saw-whet banding events, the BBO engages and inspires local communities.

-Another way that people can become involved in conservation is through citizen science projects, where volunteers partner with scientists to answer questions about the environment, such as where specific species live and how far they range.
-Tara Narwani from the Alberta Biodiversity Monitoring Institute explained that in the age of social media and mobile devices it’s becoming increasingly easier to share photos of species, which can even help scientists track migration, locate endangered animals and even lead to the discovery of new species.
+Another way that people can become involved in conservation is through citizen science projects.
+Volunteers can partner with scientists to answer questions about the environment, such as where specific species live and how far they range.
+Tara Narwani from the Alberta Biodiversity Monitoring Institute explained that in the age of social media and mobile devices, it’s becoming increasingly easier to share photos of species.
+This can even help scientists track migration, locate endangered animals and even lead to the discovery of new species.

 Zoë Arnold presenting Denise Harris with the Golden Glove Award (Photo by NCC)

 NCC also offers ways in which the public can participate in hands-on conservation efforts.
-From property cleanups to restoration projects and species surveys, our volunteers are essential to our ability to care for our lands.
-The expression “many hands make light work” is exceptionally true in this instance, as more than 19,000 Canadians have participated in NCC’s Conservation Volunteers (CV) programs since they began in 2006.
+From property cleanups to restoration projects and species surveys, Conservation Volunteers are essential to NCC's ability to care for its lands.
+The expression “many hands make light work” is exceptionally true in this instance.
+More than 19,000 Canadians have participated in NCC’s Conservation Volunteers programs since they began in 2006.
 Each of these events addresses objectives from our property management plans, and are essential to being able to care for these small slices of the natural world.

-There are many paths along the journey to conservation, and by working together and creating a network of like-minded people, we can all help protect our natural world.
+There are many paths along the journey to conservation.
+By working together and creating a network of like-minded people, we can all help protect our natural world.
 There are many reasons people connect with nature, and the purpose of this NatureTalks event was to encourage people to share their stories and inspire others.